 Warning

 On Windows and Linux a NVIDIA graphics-card is required for hardware accelerated machine learning.
+On macOS (Apple Silicone), the Metal backend is used for hardware acceleration.

 Installation